Preparing for Health Profession Schools

 The Health Professions Advising Group is dedicated to assisting students prepare themselves for candidacy for health related post graduate programs.
 We strongly encourage all students to meet with the group in a formal “mock” interview to help us get to know you better, and to offer you the chance to experience a professional school-like interview, and to offer you feedback on your performance.
-If you are interested in scheduling an interview with HPAG in preparation for professional school interviews, please complete the application form.

 Programs Recent Roanoke College Graduates Have Been Admitted to Include: